Xinyue-Ma/PersonalProjects/NLP/Readme.md

 3.

 # Progress:
+### Step 1
-1. Literature review on 5 papers and dive deeper into the BERT model and weakly supervised model
+Literature review on 5 papers and dive deeper into the BERT model and weakly supervised model

+### Step 2
-2. Read and implement papers
+1. Read and implement papers

 https://www.aclweb.org/anthology/D19-5102.pdf